Ludwig III of Bavaria: Marriage and children

-On the death of her uncle Francis in 1875, Maria Theresa inherited his Jacobite claim to the thrones of England and Scotland, and is called either Queen Mary IV and III or Queen Mary III by Jacobites.
+On the death of her uncle Francis in 1875, Maria Theresa inherited his Jacobite claim to the thrones of England, Ireland and Scotland, and is called either Queen Mary IV and III or Queen Mary III by Jacobites.

 Service and politics

 Throughout his life, Ludwig took a great interest in agriculture.
 From 1868, he was the Honorary President of the Central Committee of the Bavarian Agricultural Society.
 In 1875, he bought Leutstetten Castle and made it a model farm.
 He was also very interested in technology, particularly water power.
 In 1891 at his initiation, the Bavarian Canal Society was established.
 In 1896 Prince Ludwig was appointed honorary member of the Bavarian Academy of Sciences.

 As a prince of the royal house he was automatically a member of the Senate of the Bavarian legislature; there he was a great supporter of the direct right to vote.
 Since 23 June 1863 already, Ludwig had been a member of the Chamber of the Reichsräte.
 In 1870 he voted as a member of the Bundesrat for the acceptance of the November treaties to join the North German Confederation.
 In 1871 he ran unsuccessfully for the first Reichstag elections as a candidate of the Bavarian Patriot Party.
 In 1906 he supported the Bavarian electoral reform, which the SPD founder August Bebel praised: "The German people, if the Kaiser were to be chosen from one of the German princes, would presumably elect Wittelsbach Ludwig and not Prussia's Wilhelm."